 Allan is married to Susie and they have six children.
 He is a Leading Senior Constable with Victoria Police, attends Leongatha Presbyterian Church, and was elected to serve on the Chairo Board from January 2015.

 Melissa is married to Daren and they have two sons and one daughter.
 She is actively involved in the life of the school in a range of ways, including as the convenor of prayer groups.
 Melissa attends Longwarry Baptist Church and was elected to serve on the Chairo Board from January 2013.

 Brian is married to Jenny and they have three daughters.
 He works as a project manager with AusNet Services and attends Community Church Warragul.
 Brian has been serving on the Chairo Board since 2009.

 Simon is married to Veronica and they have four sons.
 Having served previously as CEO of Christian Schools Tasmania and State Executive Officer of Christian Education National (Tasmania), Simon commenced at Chairo in 2017.
 He attends Drouin Baptist Church and serves as an ex-officio, non-voting member of the Chairo Board.

-Bryan is married to Donna and they have two sons and one daughter.
-He came to Chairo from Western Australia when he was appointed as Business Manager in May 2004.
-Bryan attends Community Church Warragul and serves as an ex-officio, non-voting member of the Chairo Board.
+Roger is married to Leonie and they have three daughters.
+He came to Chairo in July 2018 from Bayside Christian College where he was Business Manager for eight years.
+Roger attends Berwick Church of Christ and serves as an ex-officio, non-voting member of the Chairo Board.